OpenTechSchool/python-data-intro/core/strings.md

 # A problem

-Now we know how to read information from text files, we'll use that knowledge to solve a problem:
+Now we know how to work with text files, we'll use that knowledge to solve a problem:

 Suppose you're a greengrocer, and you run a survey to see what radish varieties your customers prefer the most.
 You have your assistant type up the survey results into a text file on your computer, so you have 300 lines of survey data in the file [radishsurvey.txt](../files/radishsurvey.txt).
 Each line consists of a name, a hyphen, then a radish variety: